 The Soska’s haven’t don’t everything in a straight line.
 They’ve been writing for Marvel since 2015 and their latest project is the current run of Black Widow (Marvel) comics that started publishing earlier in 2019.
 The arc sees the ex-Avenger fighting a shadowy organization of pedophiles that are running a website called “No Restraints Play” that involves bidding on the torture and rape of little girls.
 It’s pretty harrowing but timely material for a Marvel series…but that’s what the Soska Sisters do, they bring their sensibility to whatever medium they’re working in and they insert themselves and their ideas into the story for the better.
 They shed a light on groups of our culture that are constantly told to shut up and go away.
 Everything they have done to this point almost seems like a trial run for Rabid, a film that is already poised to be their third masterpiece.

 Jen and Sylvia Soska have already seen their Rabid play some festivals this year as it awaits full distribution being unleashed throughout the world.
-The rest of us are taking time out of chasing our stupid fucking dreams to wait with them, as the Soska Sisters have always been there for us when we didn’t have a voice waiting for some new diabolical story of surgeons and taboo subcultures, exploitation and oversexualization, all with a healthy dose of stylized violence and a big middle finger waving at the establishment.
-The Soska Sisters have been following their stupid fucking dreams for over a decade now…and 2019 is poised to be the biggest year of their career so far, so what are you waiting for?
-You should be out there right now following your stupid fucking dreams.
+The rest of us are taking time out of chasing our stupid silly dreams to wait with them, as the Soska Sisters have always been there for us when we didn’t have a voice waiting for some new diabolical story of surgeons and taboo subcultures, exploitation and oversexualization, all with a healthy dose of stylized violence and a big middle finger waving at the establishment.
+The Soska Sisters have been following their stupid silly dreams for over a decade now…and 2019 is poised to be the biggest year of their career so far, so what are you waiting for?
+You should be out there right now following your stupid silly dreams.
 You know you want to.